mrazomej/phd/src/chapter_03/section_07_maxent.md

 Having numerically computed the moments of the mRNA and protein distributions as cells progress through the cell cycle, we now proceed to make an approximate reconstruction of the full distributions given this limited information.
-As hinted in the maximum entropy principle, first proposed by E.T.
+The maximum entropy principle, first proposed by E.T.
 Jaynes in 1957 [@Jaynes1957], approximates the entire distribution by maximizing the Shannon entropy subject to constraints given by the values of the moments of the distribution [@Jaynes1957].
 This procedure leads to a probability distribution of the form (See for full derivation)
 $$
 P(m, p) = \frac{1}{\mathcal{Z}} \exp
 \left( - \sum_{(x,y)} \lambda_{(x,y)} m^x p^y \right),